-Kentuckians face many weather related challenges throughout the year, from tornadoes, flooding, straight line winds, lightning and winter storms.
-Every household should be prepared to face these challenges at any given time.
+Kentuckians face many weather related and man-made challenges throughout the year; from tornadoes, flooding, straight line winds, lightning winter storms, hazardous chemical spills to daily emergencies.
+Every household and every business should be prepared to face these challenges at any given time.

 Although state and local governments are here to assist the public during these times, preparedness starts at home.
-It starts with being aware of conditions and situations that threaten you and your family’s safety and then taking appropriate steps.”
-He continued, “Be prepared!
-You should have at minimum a three day supply of food and water for each member of your family, along with essentials such as: medicines, flash lights, radio, extra batteries, matches, candles, first aid supplies, etc.
+It starts with being aware of conditions and situations that threaten you and your family’s safety.

 Along with an emergency kit you should have an emergency plan.